Caroline von Holnstein: Personal life

-Count von Holnstein's died in 1857 and his estates, including Schwarzenfeld Castle, were inherited by their only surviving son, Maximilian.
+Count von Holnstein died in 1857 and his estates, including Schwarzenfeld Castle, were inherited by their only surviving son, Maximilian.

 Second marriage

 While married to the Count von Holnstein, Caroline met and fell in love with the married nobleman Baron Wilhelm von Künsberg, who returned her affections in secret.
 When Wilhelm's wife died she lived with him at Schloss Fronberg, her Spiering residence, and he left the cuirassiers at her behest.
 Reportedly, Count von Holnstein tolerated the relationship but refused her an official separation, even going so far as to have her legitimate and illegitimate children educated together.
 Only the Count's death cleared Caroline's way to marry Wilhelm. she married Baron von Künsberg on 21 September 1857 at the Pilgrimage church of Kreuzberg in Schwandorf.
 Her illegitimate children were legitimized during her lifetime and on 7 July 1859 they were raised to the Bavarian Freiherrenstand with the title Künsberg Freiherr von Fronberg.